Taylor Township near Waterfall in Fulton County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics and series.
 This memorial is listed in these topic lists: Horticulture & Forestry • Patriots & Patriotism • Roads & Vehicles.
 In addition, it is included in the ASCE Civil Engineering Landmarks series list.

 Location.
-40° 3.518′ N, 78° 4.931′ W. Marker is near Waterfall, Pennsylvania, in Fulton County.
+40° 3.518′ N, 78° 4.931′ W. Memorial is near Waterfall, Pennsylvania, in Fulton County.
+It is in Taylor Township.
+It is on North Hess Road.
 Marker is adjacent to the Sideling Hill Service Plaza comfort station, only publicly accessible from the Pennsylvania Turnpike (Interstate 76, Milepost 172.2).
 Touch for map.
-Marker is at or near this postal address: 3744 North Hess Road, Waterfall PA 16689, United States of America.
+Memorial is at or near this postal address: 3744 North Hess Road, Waterfall PA 16689, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Fort Littleton (approx. 6.4 miles away); Military Convoys (approx. 9 miles away); The Pennsylvania Turnpike (approx. 9 miles away); Burnt Cabins (approx. 9.6 miles away); McConnellsburg (approx. 9.6 miles away); Forbes Road (approx. 9.6 miles away); 200 Lincoln Way West (approx. 9.7 miles away); George Diven (approx. 9.7 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies: The Old PA Pike Trail (about 700 feet away, measured in a direct line); Fort Littleton (approx. 6.4 miles away); Military Convoys (approx. 9 miles away); The Pennsylvania Turnpike (approx. 9 miles away); Burnt Cabins (approx. 9.6 miles away); McConnellsburg (approx. 9.6 miles away); Forbes Road (approx. 9.6 miles away); 200 Lincoln Way West (approx. 9.7 miles away).